Our Clinical Lab Services

-The Gastroenterology (GI) Clinical Lab at Nemours/Alfred I. duPont Hospital for Children is a CLIA-certified (CLIA#: 08D0984700) laboratory located in Wilmington, Delaware.
+The Gastroenterology (GI) Clinical Lab at Nemours Children’s Hospital, Delaware is a CLIA-certified (CLIA#: 08D0984700) laboratory located in Wilmington, Del.
 We provide diagnostic tests related to digestive diseases and conduct research focused on diseases that affect pediatric patient populations.
 The GI Clinical Lab provides the following tests:

 Disaccharidases are localized in the luminal (brush border membrane) of intestinal epithelial cells.
 They are responsible for the digestion of disaccharides.
 The activity of disaccharidases, including lactase, maltase, sucrase, palatinase and glucoamylase, can be determined from an intestinal biopsy.
 Increased enzyme activity does not have any known clinical significance; however, decreased enzyme activity results in a digestive defect of disaccharide, which may result clinically in osmotic diarrhea, crampy abdominal pain or gassiness.
 This decreased enzyme activity can be the consequence of generalized intestinal damage or can be an isolated (congenital or acquired) enzyme defect.